CVE-2026-35438

 Microsoft · Windows Admin Center

-A missing authorization vulnerability in Microsoft Windows Admin Center allows an authenticated attacker to elevate privileges over the network.
+A missing authorization vulnerability in Microsoft Windows Admin Center allows an authorized attacker to escalate privileges over a network.

 Executive summary